Hipuranyhou/custom-ciphers/README.md

 # custom-ciphers
-Custom tools for basic ciphers
+Custom tools for basic ciphers.

 ### rot13
 Prints only rotated string on newline.